Many EAEDC rules are not in effect. The application process is simpler.

 EAEDC is a cash benefit for disabled adults, caretakers, and some children who are not able to get TAFDC (DTA cash benefit for families and pregnant people).

 EAEDC is a state benefit.
 It is different from SSI, which is a federal benefit.
 You cannot get both at the same time.
-You can find basic information about who can get EAEDC on the Department of Transitional Assistance website.
+You can find basic information about who can get EAEDC on the Department of Transitional Assistance (DTA) website.
 See Check EAEDC eligibility and how to apply.